dpasch01/MANDOLApp/README.md

 # MANDOLApp: Mobile Application for Anonymous Hate-speech Reporting

-MANDOLApp is a hate-speech reporting mobile application that is aims to provide:
+MANDOLApp is a hate-speech reporting mobile application that aims to provide:

   - The ability of anonymous reporting of hate-speech and other material found in the web and social media.
   - Cross platform compatibility between Android, IOS and Windows mobile devices.